 All visitors to the school must report to the administration office, which is clearly signed.
 In the first instance, a member of admin staff will meet visitors; they will be asked to sign in and give the reason for their visit.
 Appropriate credentials are requested when required.
-Dated visitors stickers are then issued.
+Visitors' badges are then issued.
 A member of admin staff will then escort visitors to the appropriate member of staff or asked to wait in reception while the member of staff is contacted.
 The member of staff then comes to collect the visitor.
-All visitors are required to sign-in and wear a visitors' label before they are allowed into the main part of the school.
+All visitors are required to sign-in and wear a visitors' badge.
 No visitor is given unrestricted access to the school; this includes parents.